yurikoval/airship-ruby/README.md

   "display_name" => "ironman@stark.com" # must also be a string
 }

-airship.enabled?("bitcoin-pay", object) # Does object have the feature "bitcoin-pay"? airship.variation("bitcoin-pay", object) # Get the variation associated with a multi-variate flag airship.eligible?("bitcoin-pay", object)
+airship.enabled?("bitcoin-pay", object) # Does the object have the feature "bitcoin-pay"? airship.variation("bitcoin-pay", object) # Get the variation associated with a multi-variate flag airship.eligible?("bitcoin-pay", object)
 # Returns true if the object can potentially receive the feature via sampling